Bubble wall velocity from Kadanoff-Baym equations: fluid dynamics and microscopic interactions: The Kadanoff-Baym Equation

-where $G^{a}(k,X)$ and $\Pi^a(k,X)$ represent the Wigner transformation of the Green function and self-energy in the Close Time Path formalism with index $a=>,<,h$ corresponding to different paths.
-The Kadanoff-Baym equation contains two sub-equations: the first is the constraint equation, and the second is the kinetic equation, both of the equations contain the Diamond operator, which is the Poisson bracket corresponding to coordinate $k/X$ with $\Diamond(A B)=\frac{1}{2}(\partial_X A\cdot\partial_k B-\partial_k A\cdot\partial_X B)$.
-The details about the derivation and the definition of the Close Time Path formalism can be found in the appendix.\ref{driveofKBE}.
+where $G^{a}(k,X)$ and $\Pi^a(k,X)$ represent the Wigner transformed Greens function and self-energy, respectively, and where the index $a=>,<,h$ indicates branches of the closed time path\footnote{The $G^\gtrless$ constitute the so-called Wightman functions}.
+The KBEs contain two sub-equations: the first is the constraint equation that determines the spectral content, and the second is the kinetic equation that governs the dynamics.
+Both equations contain the diamond operator $\Diamond$, defined by